 One quick search of "coconut oil" on Pinterest and you'd think it's the secret to solving all of the world's problems.
-Its natural remedies do work -- sometimes.
+Its natural remedies do work—sometimes.
 We asked New York City dermatologist Francesca Fusco to sort fact from fiction.

-As a body lotion: YES
+As a body lotion: Yes

 This beauty oil melts into skin, literally.
 "It's not going to be better than a traditional lotion, but it definitely can protect against moisture evaporation in your skin," Fusco says.

-As a hair mask: YES
+As a hair mask: Yes

-"Absolutely -- there was even a study done comparing coconut oil to sunflower and mineral oils, and it turns out coconut oil can penetrate deeper into the hair shaft than those other options," says Fusco, adding that it reduces protein loss that can occur from things like heat styling and brushing, so it's definitely worth incorporating into your routine from time to time.
+"Absolutely—there was even a study done comparing coconut oil to sunflower and mineral oils, and it turns out coconut oil can penetrate deeper into the hair shaft than those other options," says Fusco, adding that it reduces protein loss that can occur from things like heat styling and brushing, so it's definitely worth incorporating into your routine from time to time.

-To prevent stretch marks: NO
+To prevent stretch marks: No

-"Stretch marks form when skin expands and stretches and the collagen and elastic fibers deep down are pulling, which creates little scars -- it's trauma," Fusco says.
+"Stretch marks form when skin expands and stretches and the collagen and elastic fibers deep down are pulling, which creates little scars—it's trauma," Fusco says.
 "I think people imagine that using an oil as the skin stretches will help, but it just doesn't work that way."
-To really tackle the lines, treat them with a prescription retinoid while they're still new and reddish purple -- that's when you'll have the best luck, she says.
+To really tackle the lines, treat them with a prescription retinoid while they're still new and reddish purple—that's when you'll have the best luck, she says.

-As a cuticle oil: YES
+As a cuticle oil: Yes

-As makeup remover: YES
+As a natural makeup remover: Yes

 "It can emulsify whatever is on your lashes just like any other oil or oil-based makeup remover," Fusco says.
 Use your fingers to smoothe a teaspoon-size glob of coconut oil onto skin, then wipe off with a clean washcloth or cotton ball.

-"I can't imagine this working -- maybe people think because it has antibacterial properties it might kill the germs and bacteria that cause odor, but I don't think it would be able to do so," Fusco says.
+"I can't imagine this working—maybe people think because it has antibacterial properties it might kill the germs and bacteria that cause odor, but I don't think it would be able to do so," Fusco says.
 If you really want a homemade deodorant, consider baking soda mixed with some sort of wax, which could be a possible option, Fusco says.

-To fight frizz: SORT OF
+To fight frizz: Sort of

-While the oil will coat the hair and squash your frizz, Fusco questions whether someone would be happy with the resulting look -- it may be more slicked down than you were hoping for.
+While the oil will coat the hair and squash your frizz, Fusco questions whether someone would be happy with the resulting look—it may be more slicked down than you were hoping for.

-To sooth psoriasis and eczema: YES
+To soothe psoriasis and eczema: Yes

-To sooth bug bites: MAYBE
+To soothe bug bites: Maybe

 "Coconut oil's natural anti-inflammatory properties could possibly reduce redness and swelling," Fusco says, adding that for the same reason, it might help quiet down a pimple as well.

-As an eye cream: NO
+As an eye cream: No

 When it comes to fighting off puffiness and dark circles, coconut oil is not going to cut it.
-"There's nothing in coconut oil that could help these situations -- plus, it could migrate into your eyes and create a film on your contacts," Fusco says.
+"There's nothing in coconut oil that could help these situations—plus, it could migrate into your eyes and create a film on your contacts," Fusco says.
 Skip it!

-As a natural sunscreen: Technically, YES – but just don't.
+As a natural sunscreen: Technically, yes – but just don't.

 "I absolutely do not recommend or endorse this, but technically speaking it does offer an SPF of about 4 to 6," Fusco says.
 But unless you find yourself trapped on a desert island with only a coconut to crack open, Fusco says it in no way can or should replace a regular sunscreen.

-As a lip balm: YES
+As a lip balm: Yes

 Fusco says there isn't a difference between coconut oil and any other oil to help with chapped lips (but the actual experience might not be as easy as reaching for a more traditional salve or balm.)

-To fade dark spots: NO
+To fade dark spots: No